9 strategies for a superior ecommerce customer experience in 2024

 Don’t overlook social media’s power for enhancing e-commerce CX.
 Key trends to capitalize on are:

 • Shifting content arena.
 User-generated videos like hauls and get-ready-with-me content supported by brands increase engagement.
+Using a YouTube video maker can help creators produce high-quality videos quickly, making it easier to maintain a consistent posting schedule.

 • Differentiation.
 Twice as many consumers believe personalized care from brands is more memorable than content on trends and social issues, per Sprout Social’s data.